Advanced Tracking Code Modification

 Piwik PRO Tag Manager also greatly simplifies tracking of UserID of your visitor.
 First of all, you’ll need to create a variable that will hold the UserID parameter that you want to pass to Piwik ( ex. user email address).

-In this case, the variable is pulling text content from a DOM element signed with ID “username” but there are a lot of other methods that can be used to pull data from your website, feel free to test PPTM Variables feature to find the best method for your website.
+In this case, the variable is pulling text content from a DOM element signed with ID “username”.
+This method is by no means a universal one and you’ll need to figure out your own best way to pass the username to Piwik, but there are a lot of other methods that can be used to pull data from your website, feel free to test PPTM Variables feature to find the best method for your website.
+And should you find yourself stuck or have any questions, feel free to contact our support.

 When you’ll have your variable configured, all you need to do is switch the “Set user ID” switch in your Piwik PRO tag settings: